 The life of French chanteuse Edith Piaf (Cotillard) had it all: grim childhood, adoring fame, fall into addiction.
 But La Vie en Rose shakes up the musical-bio clichés by avoiding one narrative thread, instead offering almost dreamlike glimpses into Piaf’s tragic existence and tremendous talent.
 The results don’t always mesh — side characters like Depardieu’s nightclub owner aimlessly drift in and out — but the film gets a boost from Cotillard’s breathtaking performance.
 EXTRAS A quickie doc takes time to talk makeup; we’d rather hear more about its leading lady.
 B+

-Genre: Drama, Biography, Foreign Language; Starring: Marion Cotillard, Gerard Depardieu, Sylvie Testud; Director: Olivier Dahan; Author: Olivier Dahan, Isabelle Sobelman; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Picturehouse
+Genre: Drama, Biography, Foreign Language; Starring: Marion Cotillard, Gerard Depardieu, Sylvie Testud; Director: Olivier Dahan; Author: Olivier Dahan, Isabelle Sobelman; Release Date Limited: 06/08/2007; Runtime (in minutes): 140; MPAA Rating: PG-13; Distributor: Picturehouse

 Posted November 9 2007 — 12:00 AM EST